danneu/grinch/README.md

 A simple blog system made with Rails.

-Lets the admin user log in, CRUD posts/categories, and then generates page-cached static files into `public/` (soon).
+Lets the admin user log in, CRUD posts/categories, and then generates page-cached static files into `public/`.

 ## Why?

-I wanted me own nook of the internet to share my thoughts with and contribute back to the communities I've been a part of for years.

 I wasn't happy with the Jekyll workflow.
+A git push to fix a typo is a bit much.

 Rolling my own blog would be more educational, fun to tweak, and interesting to maintain.
-I'm working on more ambitious apps so I like the idea of having a "serious" app deployed that can provide the workflow groundwork for bigger apps instead of practicing all day alone in locahost:3000.
+I'm working on more ambitious apps so I like the idea of having a "serious" app deployed that can provide the workflow groundwork for bigger apps instead of practicing all day alone in locahost.

-I've spent the past year scavenging for free time between university and work to teach myself Rails.
-I intend for this app to be simple enough for any other self-teachers to understand the code.

 ## The Details

 * **Responsive design**: I modified Skeleton to have a max width of 650px.
 I think it's easier to read.
-* **One interface**: I initially dropped in the Active Admin gem and had the whole new post, authentication, authorization, manage posts workflow solved in 10 minutes, but then I read 37Signal's concept of the One Interface which makes a compelling case for combining the admin/user interface instead of hiding the admin tools away into a separate admin backend.
-Active Admin also did too much for me considering the intents of this project.
+* **One interface**: I read 37Signal's concept of the [One Interface](http://gettingreal.37signals.com/ch09_One_Interface.php) which makes a compelling case for combining the admin/user interface instead of hiding the admin tools away into a separate admin backend.
 * **Markdown formatting**: Write/edit posts in Markdown, saved to `@post.body` which then renders html saved in `@post.rendered_body`.
-This is handled with the RDiscount gem.
+* **Post preview**: When writing/editing a post, a preview button will show you what it will look like before you submit it.
-* **Authentication**: Uses the Sorcery gem which was a great break from Devise.
+* **Authentication**: Using the Sorcery gem.

-        Log in at: localhost:3000/login
-        Log out at: localhost:3000/logout
 * **Authorization**: Any User can do anything.
-* **Syntax highlighting**: Uses the Coderay gem to colorize blocks of code.
+* **Syntax highlighting**: Uses the Pygmentize to colorize blocks of code.
+* **Sitemap generator**: Whenever a post is created/destroyed, search engines are pinged with an updated sitemap.

 ## The Setup

 * **Make the admin user**.
-One good spot to stick this is in the Sorcery Code migration file.

         User.create(username: "Dan",
                     password: "secret",
                     email:    "dan@example.com")

-    (I eventually want the blog to email me if I forget the password.)

 ## The TODO List

-* Cache all posts to `public/`
 * Add tests
-* Implement security features and test for them, like adding `attr_accessible` to models
-* Generate a sitemap that auto-submits to Google
-* Make a real-time html preview of my Markdown as I type it
+* Categories